Digital is a dynamic and ever-growing space. In this section, we give an overview of digital's history and the direction it is taking for the future.

 How does digital marketing stack up against traditional marketing in the modern era?

-A recent report by eMarketer concluded that in 2018, digital ad spend will account for 40% of the total ad spend worldwide, which is 11.7% higher than 2017.
-Search and social spend will see a 14.2% increase in spend, while Mobile spend will see a 24.3% increase.
-Traditional ad spend will account for 60% of the total ad spend worldwide in 2018, which is 0.3% lower than 2017.
-Linear TV and OOH ad spend will see a slight increase while Print and Radio will see a decline in spend.
+A recent report by eMarketer concluded that in 2019, digital ad spend will account for 51.1% of the total ad spend worldwide, which is 4.8% higher than 2018.
+Traditional ad spend will account for 30.4% of the total ad spend worldwide in 2019, which is 2.6% lower than 2018.
+OOH, Print, and Radio ad spend will see a decline in 2019.